 To recover files or whole disks, you need to read the disk at low-level.

-Computer operating systems offer a graphical representation of the files: the Finder or the Desktop.
+Computer operating systems show you a graphical representation of files and folders.
+Finder or File Explorer in Windows, with icons on your Desktop.

-You can also browse the file system through the command line with Terminal or MS-DOS command interpreter cmd.
+You can also browse the files with the command line — Terminal in macOS, or MS-DOS command interpreter cmd in Windows.

 At this low level, the information is no longer organized in folder and files, but in fixed-length blocks or sectors, a bit like a huge mosaic made of identical tiles.